 - Kegel exercises: Also called pelvic floor exercises, these are designed to strengthen the muscles supporting the bladder and urethra to prevent leakage.
 The exercises focus on isolating and contracting your pelvic muscles which, with practice, may be helpful in preventing accidents.

 - Walking: This improves the sense that the bladder is filling and helps you recognise the need to go, so you can get to the toilet in good time.

 - Scheduled, timed, or prompted urination: If you make regular, scheduled trips to the bathroom, you may be less likely to have to go in a hurry.

 Regardless of whether the condition can be treated, incontinence can always be managed.
-Depend® offers a range of incontinence aids for men and women that are comfortable, discreet and highly absorbent.
-These allow wearers to enjoy time out with family and friends without worry.
+To allow wearers to enjoy time out with family and friends without worry, Depend® offers a range of incontinence aids for men and women that are comfortable, discreet and highly absorbent.

 Explore our range today to find the right product for you.